Slideshow: Tips for Contact Lens Wearers at Every Age

 Teens and Contact Lenses

-Teenagers can wear lenses as long as they learn to take care of them.
+Mature teenagers can wear lenses as long as they learn to take care of them and can be trusted to follow all care instructions exactly.
 Disposable lenses that are worn just 1 day are a good option.
 There's no cleaning or care involved.
 Work with your eye doctor to find the best contacts for you.
 Never try on a friend's lenses.
 An eye doctor has to fit contact lenses perfectly to your eyes.
 The doctor can give you samples to make sure the chosen lenses fit well.

 Makeup Tips for Lens Wearers